 The symptoms of a drug overdose may vary depending on the person, drug, and amount taken.
 However, universal symptoms include:

 - aggression or violence

 - hallucinations or delusions

-- Activated charcoal may be given to the patient.
-This acts in the digestive tract to absorb the drug.
+- giving activated charcoal, which acts in the digestive tract to absorb the drug

-- Vomiting may be induced to remove the substance from the stomach.
+- inducing vomiting to remove the substance from the stomach

 - pumping the stomach to remove the substance from the stomach

 - giving intravenous fluids to help speed up the body’s removal of the substance